mobilerobot-io/mobilerobot.io/content/projects/_index.md

   - projects
 ---

+Robotics is inter-disciplinary, for me that is one of it's most intreging(sp) aspects, you have to get a lot of things right to get a Minimum Viable Robot (MVR).

-The Mobile Robot I/O project is really a collection of very different projects all coming together to make a specification of building _self driving robots_.
+This project primary goal, a _self driving videographer_ is still a long ways away from an MVP, which is really a collection of different projects all coming together to make a specification of building _self driving robots_.
 <!--more-->

-I am starting this _not knowing what I don't know_, I know that.
-At this point to get our basic bot rollin, here are the major projects going on now.

-### Mechanical

-I was surprised out how quickly _mechanics_ became an issue, before building a bot, you need to really think through not just tracks vs. wheels, ignore turning and suspension.
-Also, how to neatly mount all the perhiphs and Keep wires from becoming a mess.

-### Electrical

-The electrical, is what attracted me, initially.
-Not a subject I knew much about, but electronics makes magic happen, it causes the _real world_ mechanics to come alive!
-These days, with the low pricess of very powerful hardware, and the Open-ness of software, there are truley endless possibilities.

-### Software Rules

-The electronics are awesome, the mechanics amazing, but software is what puts the ___smart___ in _normal and boring objects_ like, phones, cars and doorbells.
-Software is a topics I know quite a thing or two about, let us see how we can jump in and start creating some robots.
+The current state of the project is that we have built the _kits_ and got them working, now the work in primarily going into separating, what I am calling the _application_ code from the _control code_.

+We are also working with very basic chasis, either wheel or tank tranks, with rather compact chassis.
+We will have to step up the chasis size to accomadate more electronics, gizmo attachments and batteries to supply ample power.

 <center><h2 class="mt-5">Do any of these projects interest you?</h2></center>